Redback-Operations/redback-documentation/docs/web-mobile-app-dev/frontend/submitting-work.md

     ```bash
     npm run lint
     ```
-2. Check that project structure, file naming, and file type conventions have been followed _(note: this also uses eslint, so will also pick up any other formatting and linting issues - I've just made it a separate step for clarity)
+2. Check that project structure, file naming, and file type conventions have been followed _(note: this also uses eslint, so will also pick up any other formatting and linting issues that step 1 would - I've just made it a separate step for clarity)_
     ```bash
     npm run lint:structure
     ```